America's Vaccine Safety Watchdog

 (ii) Laboratory evidence of rubella immunity.

-(i) One dose of any appropriate live varicella vaccine at or after 12 months of age if the child received the vaccine before his or her thirteenth birthday.
+(i) Two doses of any appropriate live varicella vaccine at or after 12 months of age.

 (10) To satisfy the requirements in subrules (2) to (9) of this rule, each vaccine shall have been administered in accordance with the manufacturer's instructions.
 A 4-day grace leniency is allowed on the minimum ages and intervals for each vaccine.